christopherhuntley/is135-docs/Setup.md

     ![The GitHub Fork button](images/setup/Fork.png)

 3. When asked where to create the new repository, **choose your GitHub account**.
 Do not select the class's GitHub organization. **If you fork it to the organization account by accident, then please delete your forked copy (or ask the instructor for help).**
-4. Click the `Clone in Desktop` button to create a *local copy* of the repository on your computer.
+4. Open your new forked copy (i.e., with your name in the URL instead of `christopherhuntley`).
+Click the `Clone in Desktop` button to create a *local copy* of the repository on your computer.

     ![The GitHub Clone button](images/setup/Clone.png)

-    If you get an error message about Git not being installed, then click the `Install Command Line Tools` button in the GitHub Desktop preferences.
+    >If you get an error message about Git not being installed, then click the `Install Command Line Tools` button in the GitHub Desktop preferences.

-5. Create the new repository folder on your hard drive or (a thumb drive if you are using a lab computer).
+5. When prompted, create the new repository folder on your hard drive or (a thumb drive if you are using a lab computer).
 To keep things simple, it is recommended to keep all your repositories inside a `GitRepos` folder so you mix them up with other things.
 6. The repository should now appear in GitHub Desktop.

 ## Make your first Git Commit and Push to GitHub.